netscaler/ansible-collection-netscaleradc/CONTRIBUTING.md

 We ask you not to submit security concerns via GitHub.
 For details on submitting potential security issues please see <https://support.citrix.com/article/CTX081743>

 ## Code Contributions
-At this point we are not accepting code contributions from outside Citrix.
+At this point we are not accepting code contributions from outside NetScaler.
 Please raise an issue if you wish to see a feature.